mtkennerly/poetry-dynamic-versioning/README.md

 be sure to uninstall it before proceeding.

 * Run: `poetry self add "poetry-dynamic-versioning[plugin]"`
-* Add this section to your pyproject.toml:
+* Run in your project: `poetry dynamic-versioning enable`

+  Or you can update your pyproject.toml manually:

   ```toml
   [tool.poetry-dynamic-versioning]
   enable = true
   ```

-* Include the plugin in the `build-system` section of pyproject.toml for interoperability with PEP 517 build frontends:
+  Include the plugin in the `build-system` section of pyproject.toml for interoperability with PEP 517 build frontends:

   ```toml